HimaMaddala/adventureGame-Java/README.md

 - **Win Condition:** Find the treasure to win the game.

 ### How to Play
-1. Run the program in a Java-supported environment.
+1. Run Main program
-2. Use text commands like `help` to see available actions.
+2. Use text commands like `help` to see available actions in console.
-3. Explore, collect items, and make strategic choices to succeed.